-A: Could I ask you some questions to find out more about the Talk-Back voice?
-My guess is that the Talk-Back voice is having effects on you and others - but that there are also times when it isn't getting the best of you?
-So would it be alright with you if I learned about when the Talk-Back voice shows up and when it doesn't?
+Could I ask you some questions to find out more about the Talk-back Voice?
+My guess is that the Talk-back Voice is having effects on you and others - but that there are also times when it isn't getting the best of you?
+So would it be alright with you if I learnt about when the Talk-back Voice shows up and when it doesn't?